sebholstein/dotfiles/README.md

 # Dotiles

-This are my dotfiles that follow my personal preference.
+These are my dotfiles that follow my personal preference.

 ## Tools I use